RGHTEOUS GAMBT

 Planarity Deviation deviation of measured points from best-fit plane on a known planar surfaceReported as a metric in but not in a metrological framework

-Uncertainty CalibrationAgreement between predicted and observed error distributions ( curve)Not evaluated; most models produce no uncertainty estimate
+Uncertainty CalibrationAgreement between predicted and observed error distributions ( curve)Not systematically evaluated; most models produce no uncertainty estimate

 Physical Calibration Protocol (Section 4)